SergChr/qcv/README.md

 ```

 ## Installing
-From the most easier to use.
 #### Installing a crate
-If you have Cargo installed, download [qcv crate] and use it globally in a terminal.
+If you have Cargo installed, download [qcv crate](https://crates.io/crates/qcv) and use it globally in a terminal.
 ```sh
 $ cargo install qcv
 # Usage